 You take your WordPress site seriously, and your WordPress hosting provider should too.
 Contact them and ask questions.
 Read independent reviews or ask trusted friends for recommendations.

 Another thing.
 If a web hosting company specializes in enterprise-based hosting solutions only and you have a small WordPress blog, they are not the right fit for you.
 The inverse is also true.
-Other features to keep in mind when choosing web hosting include email hosting, control panels and security.
+Other features to keep in mind when choosing WordPress hosting include email hosting, control panels and security.

 Quality of Customer Support